fanpu/website/_posts/2022-12-26-deriving-the-policy-gradient-update.markdown

 Proximal Policy Optimization (PPO), and Trust Region Policy Optimization (TRPO).
 Hope to see you around!

-*I would like to express my thanks to [Jun Yu Tan](https://jytan.net/about/) for proofreading this article and providing valuable suggestions*.
+*I would like to express my thanks to [Jun Yu Tan](https://jytan.net/about/) for proofreading this article and for providing valuable suggestions*.

 ## References
 - [Carnegie Mellon University 10-703 Deep Reinforcement Learning and Control Course Slides](https://cmudeeprl.github.io/703website_f22/lectures/)